saiftoptal/rankmath/explanation.md

 ## Overview

 The Cool Kids Network plugin is a proof-of-concept WordPress solution for managing user registration, login, and role-based content access.
 It provides a minimal, self-contained user interface with custom pages that bypass the active theme’s header and footer.
-This ensures that the plugin is plug & play—requiring no additional settings or theme modifications after activation.
+This ensures that the plugin is plug & play — requiring no additional settings or theme modifications after activation.

 [User may decide to make the Sign Up i.e. Register page their static homepage.]

 ## Problem Statement

-In our own words, the problem was to build a WordPress website that:
+The problem was to build a WordPress website that:
 - Allows anonymous users to sign up and automatically generates a character profile using data from an external API (randomuser.me).
 - Enables users to log in (using an email-only, passwordless method for simplicity) and view their personal profile.
+But sensitive roles like administrator are not allowed to log in this way.
 - Provides role-based access so that users with elevated roles (“Cooler Kid” and “Coolest Kid”) can view additional information about other users.
-- Lets an administrator update user roles via a secure REST API endpoint.
+- Provides a secure REST API endpoint to update user roles.
 - Operates completely independently of the active theme by creating its own pages with a custom template (i.e., no unwanted header, footer, or extra theme content).

 ## Technical Specification and Design